Postgraduate study at the MRL

 At any one time, around 20% of the researchers associated with the MRL are postgraduate students carrying out research towards a PhD degree.
 There is a balance between basic science and clinical students (clinical training fellows and MBPhD students).

-The IMS-MRL is the base for two inter-departmental and inter-disciplinary 4 year PhD programmes, the MRC programme in Obesity and Related Metabolic Diseases and the Wellcome Trust programme in Metabolic and Cardiovascular Disease.
-Together the programmes support students undertaking interdisciplinary research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovasular disease.
+The MRL is the base for the inter-departmental, inter-disciplinary Wellcome Trust 4-year PhD programme in Metabolic and Cardiovascular Disease.
+This programme supports students undertaking interdisciplinary research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.

 Other PhD and MPhil opportunities